godotengine/godot-docs/tutorials/viewports/custom_postprocessing.rst

       COLOR.xyz = col;
   }

-Using the above code you should end up with a full screen blur effect like below.
+Using the above code, you should end up with a full screen blur effect like below.

 .. image:: img/post_blur.png

-For more information on how ``Viewport`` nodes work see the :ref:`Viewports Tutorial <doc_viewports>`.
+For more information on how ``Viewport`` nodes work, see the :ref:`Viewports Tutorial <doc_viewports>`.